antonvladyka/neuralnetworksanddeeplearning.com.pdf/README.md

 Can be compiled into any desired format, using XeLaTeX — with any desired font.

-As a general design, I used my PhD thesis style: 17x24 cm paper, 9pt font, Charter/Mathdesign.
+As a general design, I used my PhD thesis style: 17x24 cm paper, 9pt font, Charter/Mathdesign, own designed charper titles, chapter labels etc.

 Typography adjusted (- → –, "" → “ ”)